dixonly/grouptag/README.md

 ### TBD
 - I've only tested on the object happy path - meaning I may have to add handlers for cases where a VM may have been deleted in between the running of grouptag.py and grouptagapply.py.
-- I've yet to complete the global manager integration.
-The library handler was taken from another successful project,but grouptag.py and grouptagapply.py needs some additional flags to make it work.